loveencounterflow/glyphshapes-and-typesetting-with-harfbuzz/README.md

 * The **3F** formula: `Font = File + Features`
 * *not* your MS Word's concept of 'font'
 * *no* glyph substitution
+* *no* 'styles': think of it like in hot metal typesetting: when you have a stretch in upright Garamond with an interspersed word in italic Garamond, you still need to pick those sorts from two different cases.
+The fact they both have 'Garamond' on their labels is incidental—helpful to choose a matching italic but by no means the only possible or reasonable choice.
+For what it's worth I personally almost never use a serif bold weight to go with the medium-weight typeface from the 'same font (series)'; rather, I choose a bold sans-serif or Egyptienne to do the job.
+It goes without saying that in almost all cases synthetically generated bold and slanted styles are to be avoided unless you know what you're doing.
-* we only talk about stretches of text that, when typeset, will share
+* For the purposes of the current document, we will always assume a 'font' is restricted to the set of outlines present in the same font file.
+There's no keeping designers from mixing serifs, sans-serifs, bold and regular in a single file, of course, but we are here not concerned with this aesthetic aspect of typesetting.
+We then only talk about stretches of text that, when typeset, will share
-  * outlines from the same font file,
+  * outlines from the *same font file*,
-  * with the same set of OpenType features,
+  * with the *same set of OpenType features*,
-  * in the same nominal size,
+  * in the *same nominal size*,
-  * using the same language settings (which may affect handling of typographic details).
+  * using the *same language settings* (which may affect handling of typographic details).
 * At a future point in time, this *might* get relaxed (read: made more complex) by allowing change of OT features and/or language settings *within* a given contiguous stretch of text; however,
 * changing the font file within a stretch of text will always remain outside the purview of the present document.
 * Of course, multilingual typesetting and typesetting with interspersed style changes (think italic, bold, monospaced type) *necessitates* combining several fonts (in the above sense), and so does dealing with glyf substitution (by which I mean fetching an outline from another source because your primary font does not have one for a given character, or you want to get a replacement for aesthetic reasons).
 * Furthermore, typesetting justified text necessitates variations in the distances between individual words (and sometimes letters).
 * None of the above two—dealing with multiple fonts or variable spacing between words—are dealt with in the